Chymyst/chymyst-core/docs/chymyst01.md

 ```

-The syntax `decr() + decr()` is a shorthand for injecting two molecules at once.
+The syntax `decr() + decr()` is a shorthand for injecting several molecules at once.
-(In the current version of `JoinRun`, this is equivalent to injecting the molecules one by one.)

 It could happen that we are injecting `incr()` and `decr()` molecules too quickly for reactions to start.
 This will result in many instances of `incr()` or `decr()` molecules being present in the soup, waiting to be consumed.
 Is this a problem?

-Note that only one instance of the `counter` molecule is initially present in the soup.
-When the chemical machine starts a reaction, all input molecules are consumed first, and then the reaction body is evaluated.
+Recall that when the chemical machine starts a reaction, all input molecules are consumed first, and then the reaction body is evaluated.
+In our case, each reaction needs to consume a `counter` molecule, but only one instance of `counter` molecule is initially present in the soup.
-For this reason, the single `counter` molecule can start only one reaction at a time, together with either an `incr` or a `decr` molecule.
+For this reason, the chemical machine will need to choose whether the single `counter` molecule will react with an `incr` or a `decr` molecule.
+Only when the incrementing or the decrementing calculation is finished, the new instance of the `counter` molecule will be injected into the soup.
-Thus, we will not have any race conditions with the counter: There is no possibility of updating the counter value simultaneously from different reactions.
+This automatically prevents race conditions with the counter: There is no possibility of updating the counter value simultaneously from different reactions.

 ## Tracing the output